It’s only apples and oranges, right?

 What Is Covered?

 A standard homeowner’s insurance policy will likely cover water damage if it’s an accidental discharge or overflow of water from a plumbing, heating, air conditioning or automatic sprinkler system or from within a household appliance (HO3 Special Form).
 For example, a burst water pipe or water heater and the resulting damage to the walls and flooring may be covered under a standard homeowner’s policy.
-A sink, tub or dishwasher that overflows, may be covered as long as it is sudden and accidental.
+Water damage from a sink, tub or dishwasher that overflows, may be covered as long as it is sudden and accidental.
 Coverage may come into question, however, if there is a certain amount of mold which indicates the damage has been occurring over a period of time.
 So “sudden and accidental” is key, which is why proper home maintenance is very important to avoid any surprises.

 What Is Not Covered?